Narotam-Mishra/react-native-learning/ReadMe.txt

 # For static images react native can infer the dimensions from the file data.

 # Image component is utilized to render images in react native.
 We can display static images, Network images and even local images from the camera roll.

+## Lec 11 - Scroll View (3:36)

+# Due to huge long text we are not able to scroll the react native app to 2nd below image.
+So this is a critical distinction between web development and react native app development.

+# Although a `div` tag is similar to view component, it doesn't scroll automatically.

+Q. If we are not able to scroll the react native app to view entire content then how can we view the entire content?
+# Using `Scroll View`

+# ScrollView
+# ScrollView component wraps the platform-specific scrolling functionality.
+It require a bounded height to function properly.

+# Import `ScrollView` component from react-native and replace it with `View` component.
+After adding this we can check scrolling effect added in the react-native app.
+However we still can't fully see the end of the second image and this issue arises from the padding on the scroll view component.
+To address this, we can nest the `ScrollView` within `View` component.

+# Unlike `<div>` tag in web development, the `View` component in react-native doesn't scroll by default.
+For scrollable content we should utilize the `ScrollView` component and ensure it has a bounded height.